libriscv/docs/docs/performance/performance.md

 The binary translator can be up to 20x faster than the interpreter mode.

-# Godot Sandbox performance
+## Godot Sandbox performance

 The Godot Sandbox is an extension to the [Godot Engine](https://godotengine.org/).
 Godot uses GDScript for scripting inside the Godot Editor.
 GDScript is a dynamic, interpreted language.
 While the Godot Sandbox extension aims to allow modding in Godot, it also has good performance.

 ![alt text](/img/performance/100k-floats.png)

-We can see that, under normal circumstances, the Godot Sandbox using libriscv is 4x faster than GDScript at processing floats in this benchmark.
-However, when a Godot engine helper function is used (`fill(1.0)` in this instance), GDScript can have great performance too.
+We can see that the Godot Sandbox using libriscv is 4x faster than GDScript at processing floats in this benchmark.
+However, when a Godot engine helper function is used (`fill(1.0)` in this instance), GDScript can have native performance.

 I took that as a challenge, and wrote a `memset32` function that initializes the array with and then copies increasingly larger parts until done.
 ```cpp